 Sales Data DB Adapter/Customized Layer – web application to update the sales data to the staging tables stored in EDW system and to replicate the sales data to existing IT51, IT52 and IT53 servers.
+The OSB service will consider the relationship of the order item, order extra and order payment, aims to implement the wrapped data service which could receive service request of the data of these 3 tables.
 Please refer to the List of POS Polling tables in point (3) with Type = Sales Data and HIST (total 34 tables).

 Pricing Data DB Adapter/Customized Layer for Pricing or Master/Configuration Data – develop the DB Layer to monitor the data changed in Pricing, Master and Configuration Data.
 Please refer to the List of POS Polling tables in point (3) with type = Master (total 32 tables)